By purchasing through the links, you support this site at no additional cost to you. Learn more >

-Amphibious tracked carriers - USA: books - history and construction
+Amphibious Tracked Carriers - USA: Books - History and Models

-A book on amphibious tracked carriers?
-Explore here illustrated books on the history, types and construction of amphibious tracked carriers from USA.
+Looking for a book on amphibious tracked carriers?
+Discover here the best illustrated books on the history, types and construction of amphibious tracked carriers from USA.

 Landing Vehicle Tracked, LVT MK.
 I and MK.
 II - Technical manual (TM9-775)